Krazete/sgmpalette/README.md

 At the bottom of the palette section, you can load and save palette files.
 Palette files are 16x16px images, though you may load images with different dimensions.
+Note that developers may change color IDs at any time (e.g. in patch 5.2.0), which renders old palette files obsolete.

 ## Download